aekdahl/LangSwarm/README.md

 LangSwarm has been **completely transformed** from a complex, expert-only framework into a **beginner-friendly system** that maintains all advanced capabilities.
 Get started instantly with simple configurations, then scale to enterprise complexity when needed.

+🎤 **NEW: OpenAI Realtime API Integration** - Build voice agents with the same simplicity as text agents!

 ## 🎉 **LangSwarm Simplification Project - COMPLETE**

 ### **🎯 Mission Accomplished: From Complex to Simple**